alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 5. Make the needed directory

-6. [Download the model](https://zenodo.org/record/4782245#.YQEyYFNKjlx) (we suggest to use Flair) inside the directory
+6. [Download the model](https://zenodo.org/record/4782245#.YQEyYFNKjlx) inside the directory (we suggest to use Flair)

-7. Unzip them
+7. Unzip it

 8. Run the code and see if it works fine